Pathomorphology

 Department website:

-Pathomorphology is an extensive course which begins already in the winter semester of the 2nd year of medical studies and concludes with a final exam in the winter semester of the 3rd year.
-Thus, making it one of the rather challenging courses.
+Pathomorphology is an extensive course which begins in winter semester of 2nd year and concludes with a final exam in winter semester of 3rd year.
+Thus, making it a rather challenging course.

-This subject deals with the morphology of the different pathological diseases, therefore, the student should make sure to regularly refresh their histology knowledge - as this will be a crucial element in the students overall understanding of the pathomorphology course.
+This subject deals with the appearance of different pathological diseases at a morphological and histological level.
+Therefore, the student should be aware that their knowledge of histology is very important - as this will be a crucial element in the students overall understanding of the course.

 The course presents with weekly classes and lectures.
 Additionally, credits are written every two weeks - therefore, continuous studying is important.

-Detailed information of the schedule, as well as rules and regulations is to be found on the departments individual website.
-It is regularly updated, therefore, students should make sure to check it regularly for important announcements.
+Detailed information of the schedule, as well as rules and regulations is to be found on a seperate website ran by the department.
+Students should regularly watch out for updates and important announcements on this website.

-Make yourself familiar with every teacher and their approach to questions for the credit, as this varies between the different teachers.
-If you have any questions - it is recommended to approach your teacher at the department, as emailing has varying degress of response rate.
+Familiarise yourself with every professor and their approach to questions for the credits, as this varies between the different professors.
+If you have any questions - it is recommended to approach your professor at the department, as emailing has varying degrees of response rate.

 Consistent reading and revision is key!

-Usually set by the department with up to 30 MCQs, including up to 5 pictures.
+Usually set by the department with up to 30 MCQs that are case-style, including up to 5 pictures.
 Time to write is usually 30 - 40 min.
-The cresits are online.
+The credits are mainly in person with some online.

-There is no passing threshold for individual credits.
+There is no passing threshold for individual credits, however students usually aim for at least 18 points per credit (60%).

 Keep track of your score and the maximum possible points per semester.
-You need to calculate whether you passed the semester like the following: To pass, you need to have at least 55% of the maximum points per semester.
+To pass, you need to have at least 55% of the maximum points per semester.
 Students who do not reach 55% will have to pass a midterm test.

 * Midterm Test

 30 MCQ test at the end of a semester.
 55% of points are required to pass.
 In case of failure, an oral exam with the Head of Department will be organised.Held after three semesters during the examination session.
-The representative can suggest a date.
+The representative can suggest a date, but the date is ultimately decided by the department.

-First part: 20 to 25 slides presented on a projector, 30 seconds per slide, each slide shown at least twice (i.e. repeated at least once).
-The answer is registered by choosing the correct option - no writing required.
+Histological Slides: 20 to 25 slides presented on a projector, 30 seconds per slide, with each slide repeatedly displayed throughout the exam.

-Second part: 95 to 100 multiple choice questions with one correct answer.
-Questions are about the whole course, with each topic having an equal amount.
+Theory: 95 to 100 multiple choice questions with one correct answer.
+Students will be examined on content spanning the whole course.

-Both parts are written consecutively in one sitting, which is approximately 2.5 hours long (but most students finish earlier).
+Both parts are written in one sitting, with the duration of the exam being approximately 2.5 hours long.

 Two conditions: 1) Students who participated in over 90% of classes get bonus points on the exam.
 2) The sum of credit points sets the amount of bonus points.Exemption

-No exemption possible.Credit is received upon passing the final exam, and will be presented as a grade - which is derived from the Final Exam.
+No exemption possible.Credit is received upon passing the final exam, and will be presented as a grade out of 5 - solely from the Final Exam.

 This page is edited by